ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 of the sampling distribution is equal to (or at least very close to) the mean of the population.

-### 3. Two other important principles about regarding the sampling distribution and the population distribution (10 min)
+### 3. Two other important principles regarding the sampling distribution and the population distribution (10 min)

 Using an [online simulation](http://onlinestatbook.com/stat_sim/sampling_dist/) and a shared [Google spreadsheet](https://docs.google.com/spreadsheets/d/1MuDUEfBvjma_jqw3I4IhEP4nXnJAe0uAIPuKxBQeELs/edit?usp=sharing)